-That simply means that if “X” does not pop out at me, move on to something else.
-Sometimes the use of a trading indicator or two can help you actually bring simple to your trading especially for the “over thinkers” amongst us.
+While not a trading indicator junkie, it is true that sometimes the use of a trading indicator or two can help you bring simple to your trading especially for the “over thinkers” among us.

 This chart here, when I started trading, I’d probably would have said this was a market in an uptrend due to the move on the left.

-I would then attempt to buy into the pullbacks to get involved in what I thought was the overall trend.
+There is a stair stepping type of pattern that we want to see in a trend.
+The green bull candlesticks are bigger than the reds so I would attempt to buy into the pullbacks to get involved in what I thought was the overall trend.